Loozey126/NFT_GENERATOR/README.md

 The final GIF image will be stored in the "OUTPUT" folder of the project

-## IMPORTANT, DO NOT RENAME OR MOVE THE FOLDER
 ## 🚀 About Me
 A software developer for industrial automation in Italy loozey126